 I start with the raw photo.
 Most cameras let you change the photo compression, pick the smallest of the compression file types as it holds the most detail/data.

-We have the photo in the middle and on the right-hand side list all the changes I can make.
+We have the photo in the middle, and on the right-hand side list all the changes I can make.
 Just play around with the slider, move it to the left and right to see how it affects the photo.

 See how different it looks.
-You can move the sliders around to find something you like or you can cheat and use the presets.
+You can move the sliders around to find something you like, or you can cheat and use the presets.

 The red arrow points to the edit icon to return to the previous screen, then select the orange arrow icon, Graduated Filter.
-You use the mouse to click hold and drag the filter down from top of the photo (green point) to the horizon (redpoint), I now have the whole sky in my filter.
+You use the mouse to click hold and drag the filter down from the top of the photo (green point) to the horizon (redpoint); I now have the whole sky in my filter.
 Everything you edit in this mode will only affect the area between the green and red dotted lines.

 I took the Highlights, Shadows, White, and Black slides to the far left and the Contrast to the right.
-As you can see I now have a much darker sky but the grass and boardwalk have not been affected.
+As you can see, I now have a much darker sky, but the grass and boardwalk have not been affected.